 The Pymupdf library provides various functions to open, merge, write, and close pdf objects.

-One of the big advantages of using the pymupdf is that it performs well with large PDF files and it is a cross-platform library.
+One big advantage of using pymupdf is that it is a cross-platform library that performs well with large PDF files.

 Here is the step-by-step guide: